analysis-tools-dev/static-analysis/README.md

 - [pylint](http://pylint.pycqa.org/en/latest) - Looks for programming errors, helps enforcing a coding standard and sniffs for some code smells.
 It additionally includes `pyreverse` (an UML diagram generator) and `symilar` (a similarities checker).
 - [pyre-check](https://pyre-check.org) - A fast, scalable type checker for large Python codebases.
 - [pyright](https://github.com/Microsoft/pyright) - Static type checker for Python, created to address gaps in existing tools like mypy.
-- [pyroma](https://github.com/regebro/pyroma) - Rate how well a Python project complies with the best practices of the Python packaging ecosystem, and list issues that could be improved.
+- [pyroma](https://github.com/regebro/pyroma) :warning: - Rate how well a Python project complies with the best practices of the Python packaging ecosystem, and list issues that could be improved.
 - [Pysa](https://pyre-check.org/docs/pysa-basics.html) - A tool based on Facebook's pyre-check to identify potential security issues in Python code identified with taint analysis.
 - [PyT - Python Taint](https://github.com/python-security/pyt) :warning: - A static analysis tool for detecting security vulnerabilities in Python web applications.
 - [pytype](https://google.github.io/pytype) - A static type analyzer for Python code.